meutzitzu/B4NGN/README.md

 #### Sphere

-The sphere has a single control point: moving it further from the sphere origin increases the radius.
+The sphere has a control point with one degree of freedom: moving it further from the sphere origin increases the radius.

 #### Cylinder